eddiecasado/elite-feature-pages/README.md

 ## Phases and Outputs

 ### Phase 1 — Research Intake
 Pulls product truth, voice-of-customer data, competitor intelligence, behavior analytics, and SEO demand data from connected tools.
 Audits any existing research files you provide before starting.
+Takes full-page screenshots of competitor pages and saves them to a dedicated folder for visual benchmarking.

-Produces two documents:
+Produces three documents:

+**`[feature]-research-intake.md`**
-- **`[feature]-research-intake.md`** — Buyer problem summary, product truth, capabilities vs. differentiators, behavior insights, FAQ candidates, and a full page inputs brief.
+Buyer problem summary, product truth, capabilities vs. differentiators, behavior insights from analytics tools, competitive gap analysis, and a full page inputs brief structured for handoff to Phase 2.

+**`[feature]-seo-analysis.md`**
-- **`[feature]-seo-analysis.md`** — Keyword landscape, GSC data, intent mapping, competitor ranking analysis, demand vs. internal language gaps, and prioritized SEO recommendations.
+Keyword landscape, GSC data, intent mapping, competitor ranking analysis, demand vs. internal language gaps, and prioritized SEO recommendations.
 Structured for direct handoff to an SEO specialist.

+**`[feature]-competitive-benchmark.md`** + **`[feature]-competitive-screenshots/`**
+Per-competitor structural and messaging breakdown, annotated with full-page screenshots.
+Includes a Competitive Gaps section that cross-references VOC data, SEO demand, and competitor content to surface what every competitor is failing to say — messaging gaps, structural gaps, proof gaps, and search demand gaps.
+Structured for handoff to a designer or CRO specialist.

 ### Phase 2 — Strategy and Structure
 Turns the research into a page strategy, narrative arc, section outline, and messaging system.

 Produces:

+**`[feature]-strategy-and-structure.md`**
-- **`[feature]-strategy-and-structure.md`** — Page classification, narrative tension, section outline with each section annotated by job and key message, hero options, claims to prove, claims to remove, and prototype notes.
+Page classification, narrative tension, section outline with each section annotated by job and key message, hero options, claims to prove, claims to remove, and prototype notes.

 ### Phase 3 — QA and Critique
 Stress-tests a draft page through two heuristic lenses plus a full messaging and copy critique.
+Loads the competitive benchmark and screenshots from Phase 1 as a visual reference during the heuristic review.

 - **Nielsen's 10 UX Heuristics** adapted for landing pages — covers visibility, consistency, cognitive load, and scannability.
 - **CXL/Wynter CRO Heuristics** — covers clarity, value proposition, friction, anxiety reduction, social proof relevance, and mobile conversion path.

 Produces:

+**`[feature]-qa-critique.md`**
-- **`[feature]-qa-critique.md`** — Heuristic findings from both lenses, a combined severity table (Critical / Major / Minor) sorted for handoff to a developer or designer, messaging critique, prioritized changes, and a final readiness assessment.
+Heuristic findings from both lenses with competitor citations where relevant, a combined severity table (Critical / Major / Minor) sorted for handoff to a developer or designer, messaging critique, prioritized changes, and a final readiness assessment.

 ---